kudojp/MonkeyCompiler-Golang2021/README.md

 ## Contributing

 If you have a suggestion that would make this project better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
+Some possible improvements are listed [here](https://www.wantedly.com/users/67312544/post_articles/366601).
 Don't forget to give the project a star!
-Thanks again!
+Thanks again.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)